I have been really deeply inspired by the experience of leading the Dharma Days for Mindsprings.

 This is another “spiritual” path that the Buddha carefully avoids.
 Many of the previous spiritual traditions (including the ascetic path he followed for 6 years in the forest) see the truth of dukkha.
 But assume that the allostatic fate of human organisms means that there is no hope in this incarnate world.
 Rather than go deeper into the problem, the Vedic and yogic traditions do what Christians would later do: boot it into a post-human future.
 That is: the pain of allostasis is so baked-in to the human experience that the only thing to do is to escape.
 It proposes transcending humanity by exiting the conditioned world.
 Either by extreme renunciation or by pinning our hopes on a life-after-human-life.

 Where problems start is with the fixation of “I”

 Carefully avoiding these four traps, the Buddha does something astonishing.
 He looks even more deeply and spots the real culprit, the proto-seed of dukkha.
 It’s not the reality of allostatic load (“It’s really hot today and the windows in this office are all shut”).
-Nor is it the icky subjective feeling (“I’m really sweaty and uncomfortable”) that arise naturally in evolved homo sapiens.
+Nor is it the icky subjective feeling (“I’m really sweaty and uncomfortable”) that arises naturally in evolved homo sapiens.

 The subtle, often imperceptible lacquer of “I” that we encase experience in is the culprit.
-This is not just generic heat that effects all the other human organisms in the office.
+This is not just generic heat that affects all the other human organisms in the office.
 It is not just an office full of discomfort.
 This is “MY” discomfort.
 I am hot.
 I am uncomfortable and that is NOT FAIR.

 This is what the Buddha spots as the cause of dukkha